Save $200 On Peloton Bikes to Complete Your Home Gym

-Save $200 On Peloton Bikes to Get A Head Start On Your New Year’s Fitness Resolution
+Peloton Bikes Are Back on Sale to Get A Head Start On Your New Year’s Fitness Resolution

 As we approach a new year, fitness climbs to the top of our minds, especially with the colder months of winter moving our workout routines indoors.
 While Cyber Monday flew by in the blink of an eye, the end-of-year savings are still in full effect and we're shopping for high-quality fitness deals to complete our home gyms.
-If you’re looking to start or restart a fitness habit in the new year, Peloton bikes are on sale at Dick's Sporting Goods and Amazon right now.
+If you’re looking to start or restart a fitness habit in the new year, Peloton bikes are on sale at Dick's Sporting Goods and Amazon ahead of Christmas and Hanukkah.

 Take your at-home workouts for the next level with a Peloton bike — all you'll need is a membership to take advantage of Peloton's vast library of motivating workout classes.
 Dick's Sporting Goods and Amazon's end-of-year deals take $200 off the Peloton.